-Why Your BMI Doesn’t Tell the Whole Story
+What Your BMI Doesn’t Tell You

 BMI's Drawbacks continued...

 Your ethnicity: There are a lot of differences in BMI and health risk among ethnic groups.
-For example, Asian Americans tend to develop health risks, including the risk of diabetes, at significantly lower BMIs than whites.
-According to the Joslin Diabetes Center in Boston, a healthy BMI for Asians ranges from 18.5 to 23.9, a full point lower than the standard range.
+For example, Asian-Americans tend to develop health risks, including the risk of diabetes, at lower BMIs than whites.
+A healthy BMI for Asians ranges from 18.5 to 23.9, a full point lower than the standard range.
 And Asians are considered obese at a BMI of 27 or higher, compared to the standard BMI obesity measure of 30 or higher.